paveltsytovich/ioBroker.noolitef/README.md

 * MQTT not supported yet
 * Request and receive state from SUF device not supported yet
 * In LED RGB state brigthness not used.
 It is bug.
-Fix in next version
+Fix in future versions
 * Timeout between send Noolite command is fixed now.
 It is occur some problem in different situation

 ## Usage